cschwem2er/pathways/README.md

 | nl   | Netherlands    | 2010-2012 |
 | uk   | United Kingdom | 2010-2015 |

-After loading pathways you can launch the shiny app in your browser to explore the corpus:
+After loading the pathways package you can launch the shiny app in your browser to explore the corpus:

 ``` r
 library(pathways)